This article was updated on January 18th, 2024

 If you observe combinations of these symptoms, you need to determine the underlying cause.
 Contact your veterinarian and report your observations.
 The sooner your doctor can reach a diagnosis and start recommended treatment, the sooner your furbaby will have some relief.

-Additionally, leaving irritated, itchy skin untreated can set your pooch up for more severe diseases.
+2. Leaving irritated, itchy skin untreated can set your pooch up for more severe diseases.
 Continual licking or scratching an area may result in open sores that can become infected.
+Skin infections may get worse.

-When you take a wait-and-see approach to your dog’s itchy skin and hair loss, you’re also prolonging his discomfort and impacting his quality of life.
+3. When you take a wait-and-see approach to your dog’s itchy skin and hair loss, you’re also prolonging your dog’s discomfort and impacting his quality of life.

 Home remedies are not always effective, and they may only treat the symptoms without correcting the underlying condition.
 If you’re trying any at-home approaches, contact your veterinarian immediately if you notice: